Just being a proper courtesan.

 - Kaworu attempts this on Rei in Nobody Dies.
 When she joined the Ikaris on a business trip to Switzerland, he had her hotel reservation changed from an ordinary room to the honeymoon suite, and arranged to be in the room waiting for her when she arrived.
 Only problem is: when she does arrive, she is so tired, her sole interest is sleep, and may God have mercy on anyone foolhardy enough to stand betwixt her and the bed!

 Films — Live-Action

-Played with in Diamonds Are Forever, in which Bond comes up to his room with Plenty O'Toole, a band of mooks restrain him and drop her out the window.
-She lands in the hotel pool.
+- Played with in Diamonds Are Forever, in which Bond comes up to his room with Plenty O'Toole, strips her down to her very bare essentials, she excuses herself to "freshen up" but a band of mooks restrain him and drop her out the window.
+She lands in the hotel pool wearing nothing but her panties and her high heels.
 A mook later remarks that he didn't know there was a pool.
-And then he goes into the bedroom to find Tiffany Case naked in the bed.
+And then he goes into the bedroom to find Tiffany Case scantily clad in the bed.

 Xander: The things I'll do for my country.

 - Played for Laughs in Indiana Jones and the Temple of Doom, in which Indy and Willie have an argument over their Belligerent Sexual Tension.
 Each one is certain that the other is hot for them (and they're both right), but their egos won't allow either to "submit".
 Thus, they retire to their individual rooms and the audience is treated to a montage as they prepare themselves for a wild night of raunchy sex, only to (angrily) realize that neither one is biting.
 Then, the trope is played its straightest after Indy is almost assassinated in his room and barges into Willie's to check for another assassin, with Willie reclining on the bed, positively giddy to see a crazed Indy bursting her door down.